 Sometimes, we import paths are very long like this:

 This is not the ideal situation to use this nested path.
-You can shorten this import path by doing this setting tsconfig.json
+You can shorten this import path by doing this setting in tsconfig.json

 and @env